Dympo/dympo/Portfolio-Guide/SQL/Travel Insurance/README.md

   - Gender
   - Age

-### Licensing 📜
-- Check the Kaggle dataset page for specific licensing information
-- Ensure compliance with Kaggle's terms of use

 ### How to Access 🔓
 1. Create a Kaggle account
 2. Navigate to the dataset link
 3. Download the CSV file
 4. Place in your local project directory

-## Citation 📝
-If using this dataset for research or presentation, please cite:
-- Tejashvi.
-(Year).
-"Travel Insurance Prediction Data".
-Kaggle.

 ## Key Insights 🔍